j19sch/j19sch.github.io/posts/2014/20140713-information-debt.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2014/07/13/information-debt/).*
+*This post was originally published on my old blog.*

 [^1]: Or rather: you investigate the *product* to evaluate it, but that sounded a bit confusing with a different referent of 'product' in the previous sentence.